I’ve submitted my application, but have yet to hear about an interview. When should I expect to be invited to interview?

-You must pass three state certification exams to enter the classroom in the fall:
+You must pass two state certification exams to enter the classroom in the fall:

 - Content Specialty Test (CST)

 - Educating All Students (EAS)

 Once accepted, you will receive more information and are required to take these exams before the start of pre-service training.
 You will also be required to take the GRE prior to your enrollment at one of our university partners.

 What salary will I receive as part of the Fellows program?